team-citrus/engine/docs/style.md

 **DO NOT USE ANY INLINE ASSEMBLY WHATSOEVER.
 WE CANNOT STRESS THIS ENOUGH.**

-You should refrain from using any compiler extensions, anonymous structs and unions are exceptions.
+You should refrain from using any compiler extensions, anonymous structs and unions are exceptions, as msvc, gcc, and clang support them.
 Use them only when necessary.

 ## Preprocessor defines